SoftwareBoulevard-2018/Server/README.md

 ### Folder structure:

 All folders use their index.js files at first and then redirect the actions depending on the URL of the http request reaching.
+### Module 1 - "Game setup" services:

+### Bidding Project
+Method: GET, URL: /biddingProjects, FUNCTION: returns a JSON with all the projects registered.

+Method: POST, URL: /biddingProjects/updateBiddingProject/:id FUNCTION: receives a body receives a body with data of a bbidding roject and actualize by ID.

+Method: POST, URL: /biddingProjects/createBiddingProject, FUNCTION: receives a body with data of a bbidding roject and creates it on the database

+Method: GET, URL: /biddingprojects/:projectId' FUNCTION: returns a JSON with the bidding project if exist in the database.

+### Instant Project
+Method: GET, URL: /instantProjects, FUNCTION: returns a JSON with all the projects registered.

+Method: POST, URL: /instantProjects/updateinstantProject/:id FUNCTION: receives a body receives a body with data of a instant roject and actualize by ID.

+Method: POST, URL: /instantProjects/createIntantProject, FUNCTION: receives a body with data of a instant project and creates it on the database

+Method: GET, URL: /instantprojects/:projectId' FUNCTION: returns a JSON with the instant project if exist in the database.

+### Questions

+Method: GET, URL: /questions, FUNCTION: returns a JSON with all the questions registered.

+Method: POST, URL: /questions/updateQuestion/:id FUNCTION: eceives a body with data of a question question and actualize by ID.

+Method: POST, URL: /questions/createQuestion', FUNCTION: receives a body with data of a question and creates it on the database

+Method: GET, URL: /questions//getQuestionById/:id' FUNCTION: returns a JSON with the iquestion if exist in the database.

+### Puzzle
+Method: POST, URL: /puzzles/createPuzzle', FUNCTION: receives a body with data of a puzzle and creates it on the database

+Method: GET, URL: /puzzles/getPuzzleById/:id' FUNCTION: returns a JSON with the puzzle if exist in the database.

+Method: GET, URL: /puzzles/, FUNCTION: returns a JSON with all the puzzles stored.

+### Assignment
+Method: POST, URL: /assignments/createPuzzle', FUNCTION: receives a body with data of an assignment and creates it on the database

+Method: PUT, URL: assignments/updateAssignment/:id, FUNCTION: receives a body with data of a assignment and updates the data of the assignment with the id on the URL.

+Method: GET, URL: /assignmentss/getAssignment' FUNCTION: returns a JSON with the assignments

+Method: GET, URL: /assignments/:projectId' FUNCTION: returns a JSON with the assignment if exist in the database.

+### Certifications
+Method: GET, URL: /certifications/getCertification/' FUNCTION: returns a JSON with the certifications

+Method: PUT, URL: /certifications/updateCertification/:id', FUNCTION: receives a body with data of a certification and updates the data of the certifications with the id on the URL.

+Method: POST, URL: /certifications/createCertification/', FUNCTION: receives a body with data of a certification and creates it on the database

 ### Module 2 - "Game Management" models: